james-collapse/tidal-ofx-example/README.md

 The colour of the circle should modulate in time with the control pattern.

+You can view a short demonstration of the application [here](https://vimeo.com/717685440).

-*The purpose of this is to limit the messages received in openFrameworks.
+*The purpose of this is to limit the messages sent to openFrameworks.
 Since the messages are scheduled 'live' and not scheduled by the receiving application, too many messages sent at once could result in some events being dropped.